maschroeder-z/data-access-option-spfx/README.md

-# SharePoint - Modern Link Presenter
+# SharePoint - Use different options to access SharePoint data
 ## Summary

 This sample SPFx web part demonstrates multiple ways to read data from a SharePoint list/library.
 It includes side‑by‑side implementations using the native Fetch API, `SPHttpClient`, Microsoft Graph, and PnPjs.
 Configure `SITEID`, `SOURCELIBRARY`, and `SOURCELIBRARYID` in `src/Core/DataAccessOptions.ts`, then run and compare each approach with a single click in the UI.